dontcrypls36/TestTask/README.md

-# TestTask
+# Network
-TestTask class is main solution.
+Network class is main solution.
 SubNetworkTree was created just for comparison.